Your mobile phone plan in Germany

-German mobile phone plan : Pre-paid or subscription ?
+German mobile phone plan : Post paid, Prepaid, Pay-As-you-go, SIM only or contract?

-In all cases, in Germany, SIM cards are sold separately from the phone, so be sure to have your phone “unlocked” before you come here.
-Otherwise, you won’t be able to use it with a german mobile phone plan.
+If you take your phone with you, so be sure to have your phone “unlocked” before arriving in Germany.
+Otherwise, you won’t be able to use it with a German mobile phone plan.

-Most of the SIM cards can be obtained in supermarkets, or local stores for a cost around 10€.
-They come with no minimum costs and no minimum engagement.
-Most of them bill 9 cent per sms and per minute.
+Most of the SIM cards can be obtained in supermarkets, or local stores for around 10€.
+They come with no minimum costs and no minimum commitment.
+Most of them bill 9 cent per SMS and per minute.

 - Aldi Talk (by Eplus): to be purchased at Aldi only